 Our Senior Designer, Ariane, recently travelled to a typhoon-hit part of the Philippines and spent 6 weeks volunteering to rebuild a school that was almost destroyed when a category 5 typhoon made landfall in the region back in 2018.
-The charity All Hands and Hearts, work in areas that have been devastated by natural disasters all over the world.
-They assemble a team of volunteers in each area who fund raise to help support the project and actually work on the site too.
+The charity All Hands and Hearts work in areas that have been devestated by natural disasters all over the world.
+They assemble a team of volunteers in each area who fundraise to help support the project and actually work on the site too.
 The projects also provide work opportunities for local people and bring money into their economy.

 Now that she is back in the UK we caught up with Ariane to find out more about her time in the Philippines, why she chose to volunteer and why she would love to do it all again.

-What motivated you to volunteer to the cause?
+What motivated you to volunteer to the course?

 I wanted to give myself a challenge that would not only push myself but meant I could help others too.
 As I have some experience in building, enjoy getting stuck in and getting my hands dirty, I decided on a construction volunteer programme.

 What made you pick this volunteering experience?